GuyKawaii/football_standings/README.md

 ## Usage and interprotation
 ![Alt text](image.png)

-The output above is an example of a league being processed and summarizes the standings of the league.
+The output above is an example of a the lower fraction of a leauge being processed and summarizes the standings of the league.

 ***Special Mark***:
 * C for this leagues champion team